COP26 Glasgow generated significant commitments, but how can these pledges be translated into measurable action?

 The resultant carbon credit markets could almost double global emissions reductions by 2035 and cut the financial cost of meeting current Paris Agreement pledges by as much as 79%.

-Without the credible data to support these markets, this progress could be for naught.
+Without credible data to support these markets, their effectiveness and integrity may be compromised.

 4. Empower law enforcement and transparency

 Forest country government agencies are contending with limited capacity in terms of staff, vehicles and petrol to patrol huge swaths of often remote and poorly accessible forests.
-This should not stop them from bolstering law enforcement and demonstrating responsible forest management, providing assurance that forest products exported are produced environmentally sound and socially equitable.
+This should not stop them from bolstering law enforcement and demonstrating responsible forest management, providing assurance that forest products are sourced in accordance with environmental and social standards.

 Our team at Satelligence works with Suriname, the most forested country in the world, to link its Sustainable Forestry Information System – which records all forestry operations for optimal traceability and proof of timber legality – with real-time alerts of logging and conversion from satellites.
 Our technology makes production control and monitoring more efficient, fully transparent, and trustworthy.